espinraf/mule-microservice-v2/README.md

 In case you find one for Mule EE, you need to:

 + Include Mule EE license file in src/main/resources.
-+ Start the java process with the argument:
++ Start the java process with the system property:

 ```
 -Djava.util.prefs.PreferencesFactory=com.mulesource.licm.pref.MulePreferencesFactory